HTTPArchive/almanac.httparchive.org/src/content/en/2019/seo.md

 ## Advanced

-Having descriptive, useful content on a page that isn't being blocked from search engines with a `noindex` tag or robots.txt directive isn't enough for a website to succeed in organic search.
+Having descriptive, useful content on a page that isn't being blocked from search engines with a `noindex` or `Disallow` directive isn't enough for a website to succeed in organic search.
 Those are just the basics.
 There is a lot more than can be done to enhance the performance of a website and its appearance in SERPs.

 Some of the more technically complex aspects that have been gaining importance in successfully indexing and ranking websites include speed, structured data, internationalization, security, and mobile friendliness.